 21 Feet 1940 Duke Sedan

 This boat was a very original barn find boat.
-It went through a full restoration to include new ribs, new lapstrake bottom, and new transom.
-Hull sides and decks are original.
+It went through a full restoration to include new ribs, and new lapstrake bottom.
+Transom, Hull sides and decks are original.
 Top end of engine was rebuilt in 2019.
 This a rare example of an early forties Duke sedan that has been restored to original specs.
 Comes on a tandem axle trailer.

 27 Feet 1927 Fay & Bowen Long Deck Launch

 Fay & Bowen built a total of 875 boats betrween 1900 and 1929.
 The most popular of thrse were the 30 Foot Golden Arrows and the 27 Foot Long Deck Launches.
 The owner feels that he has the nicest long deck on the market and the nicest traditional mahogany decked "painted" cedar hull, long deck available.
 Offred with the boat is a first class restoration, a full waterline cover, wicker chairs and a custom tri-axel trailer.
 Powered by a smooth running gary marine engine, these boats are rare, collectible and this one is ready for a new home.
 Offers are enouraged.